pybricks/pybricks.github.io/learn/sensors/measuring-values.md

 You can display the measured data in a graph to better see how the robot was moved.
 From the following graph, you can see that the robot started about 320 mm from the wall.
-Then it was moved farther back for two seconds and then towards the wall again towards the end of the experiment.
+Then it was moved farther back for two seconds and then towards the wall again at the end of the experiment.

 {% include diagram.html data=page.L05_1_datalog %}